 Yellowstone, Thermopolis and Cody have so much to offer to round out your ranch vacation or gap year holiday!
 When you start researching Yellowstone, here is some information our guests have put together based on their experiences.
 It’s impossible to do it all and can seem overwhelming, but the more you learn about the area before you come, the more you will appreciate it once you arrive!

-Cody, Wyoming is the Rodeo Capitol of the World!
+Cody, Wyoming is the Rodeo Capital of the World!
 Cody Nite Rodeo holds rodeos every night June-August with bronc riding, bull riding, team roping and barrel racing for adults and kids and is a must-do for your ranch vacation or gap year holiday!

 Hot Springs State Park – Thermopolis

 The World’s Largest Mineral Hot Springs are open year round, including holidays.
 You can swim, slide, or just relax and soak in the water at Hot Springs State Park.

 Wind River Canyon Whitewater & Fly Fishing offers your choice of exciting and challenging whitewater rafting or trophy trout fishing on the Wind River as it makes its winding descent through the spectacular Wind River Canyon.
 Our favorite is a relaxing float down the river in an inner tube.

 The world’s first national park, Yellowstone National Park contains more than two million acres of steaming geysers, crystalline lakes, thundering waterfalls, panoramic vistas, and a remarkable diversity of mammals, birds, and fish.
 Here are some tips for including Yellowstone in your trip to HorseWorks Wyoming.

 Boysen State Park and Swimming at Boysen Reservoir

 Boysen Reservoir is a reservoir formed by Boysen Dam, an earth-fill dam, on the Wind River.